solarslurpi/GrowBuddies/rst-test-files/snifferbuddy.md

 # SnifferBuddy

 SnifferBuddy sniffs out values for the air temperature, CO2 level, and humidity.
 I also put in a photoresiter on top to let me know when the LEDs are on or off.
-The readings are sent out over wifi using mqtt to the GrowBuddy broker.
+The readings are sent out over wifi using mqtt to the growBuddy broker.

 Putting a SnifferBuddy together is easy.
 The hardest part is soldering the wires to the pins!